Guiana Amazonian

 About Guiana Amazonian

-Guiana Amazonian National Park is the largest national park in France and one of the largest protected areas in the world, covering approximately 3.4 million hectares of tropical rainforest in the southern interior of French Guiana.
-Created in 2007, the park protects a vast expanse of intact Amazonian forest that represents one of the least disturbed tropical ecosystems remaining on Earth.
+Guiana Amazonian National Park (Parc amazonien de Guyane) is the largest national park in France and the largest national park in the European Union, covering approximately 33,900 km2 (3.39 million hectares) of tropical rainforest in the southern interior of French Guiana.
+[1] Created by decree on February 27, 2007 after more than a decade of consultation with indigenous communities, the park protects a vast expanse of intact Amazonian forest representing one of the least disturbed tropical ecosystems remaining on Earth.
 The park encompasses multiple major river systems, isolated granite inselbergs, and an extraordinary diversity of habitats from flooded forests to cloud-draped mountaintops.
 With extremely low human population density and minimal infrastructure, the park preserves wilderness on a scale increasingly rare in the modern world.

 Wildlife Ecosystems

-The park harbors an extraordinary richness of animal life including over 700 bird species, more than 180 mammal species, and an estimated 500,000 insect species, many yet undescribed by science.
-Iconic species include jaguars, giant otters, harpy eagles, black caimans, and tapirs that require vast undisturbed territories.
+The park harbors an extraordinary richness of animal life including approximately 520 bird species, more than 182 mammal species, 90 amphibian species, and over 200 freshwater fish species.
+[1] Iconic species include jaguars, giant otters, harpy eagles, black caimans, and tapirs that require vast undisturbed territories.
 Six species of primates including spider monkeys, howler monkeys, and sakis inhabit the forest canopy.
 The rivers support giant arapaima fish, river dolphins, and anacondas.
 Poison dart frogs in brilliant colors populate the forest floor, and hundreds of bat species occupy cave systems and forest habitats.

 Flora Ecosystems

-The park encompasses one of the most biodiverse forests on Earth, with an estimated 5,800 plant species including over 1,200 tree species, many endemic to the Guiana Shield region.
-The canopy reaches 40 to 50 meters in height, with emergent trees exceeding 60 meters and buttress roots spanning several meters.
-Distinct forest types include terra firme forest on well-drained uplands, seasonally flooded várzea, permanently inundated igapó, and montane cloud forest on inselberg summits.
+The park encompasses one of the most biodiverse forests on Earth, with an estimated 4,000 to 5,000 vascular plant species, many endemic to the Guiana Shield region.
+[1] The canopy reaches 40 to 50 meters in height, with emergent trees exceeding 60 meters and buttress roots spanning several meters.
+Distinct forest types include terra firme forest on well-drained uplands, seasonally flooded varzea, permanently inundated igapo, and montane cloud forest on inselberg summits.
 Epiphytes including orchids, bromeliads, and ferns festoon every surface, while lianas connect canopy trees.
 Palm forests, bamboo thickets, and savanna-like vegetation on granite outcrops add habitat diversity.

 Geology